configcat/docs/docs/main-concepts.md

 Whole Number|Integer|any whole number within the range of `int` Decimal Number|Double|any decimal number within the range of `double`

-## Projects
+## Config
-A *Project* is a collection of *Settings* and *Environments*.
-One *Project* usually represents a website, an application or any kind of software.
+A *Config* is a collection of *Settings*. *Configs* help you organize settings around topics, or around your software components.
+A *Config* is like an online version of a traditional config file.

 ## Environments
 An environment in ConfigCat represents an environment in your development lifecycle (like production, staging, development etc.).
 Different environments have the same settings but can have different values.
-By default every project comes with a predefined *Production* environment but you can rename it or create more.
 > Each environment has its own API key which must be used to initialize the ConfigCat SDK within your application.

-## Teams
+## Product
-A collection of *Projects*.
-It might be a good idea to invite others to your *Team* to collaborate.
+A collection of *Configs*, *Environments* and *Team members*.
+A *Product* typically represents your application (or your service) and the people working on it.
+It might be a good idea to invite others to your *Product* to collaborate.